eholland1520/azure-function-app-defender/README.md

 curl -sSL -k --header "authorization: Bearer __TWS-POLICY-TOKEN__" -X POST __CONSOLE-URL__/api/v1/defenders/serverless/bundle -o twistlock_serverless_defender.zip -d "{\"runtime\":\"dotnetcore3.1\",\"provider\":\"azure\"}";
 unzip twistlock_serverless_defender.zip;
 ```
-After completing the steps outlined below you will be able to verify the defender is connected from the Manage / Defenders screen in the Prisma Cloud console.
+After completing the steps outlined below you will be able to verify the defender is connected.
+To view the security audits, go to Monitor > Events > Serverless Audits.
+You should see audits with the following messages:
+DNS resolution of domain name yahoo.com triggered by /usr/bin/wget explicitly denied by a runtime rule.
 <p align="center">
 <img src="images/azure-function-connectted-app-embedded-defender.png" width="85%">
 </p>